 The work at height regulations do not ban ladders but require consideration to be given to their use.
 They require that ladders should only be considered where the use of other more suitable work equipment such as towers scaffolds or temporary stairs is not appropriate.
-Where ladders and stepladders are used they should only be used as a work place for light work that is low risk and of short duration (no more than 30 minutes) and users must be competent or, if being trained, they should be working under the supervision of a competent person.
+Where ladders and stepladders are used they should only be used as a work place for light work that is low risk and of short duration (no more than 30 minutes).